yashmadan123/mslearn-openai/Instructions/Labs/Standalone-lab05/GettingStarted-V2.md

 Understand to generate and refining code with Azure OpenAI and creating and modifying images using the DALL-E model to achieve desired outcomes.
 By the end of this lab, you will be able to:

-- **Generate images with a DALL-E model**: The goal of this hands-on activity is to produce and alter images using the DALL-E model.
+- **Generate images with a DALL-E model**: Gain experience on activity to produce and alter images using the DALL-E model.
 To attain the intended visual results, you will develop and alter images using the DALL-E model.

 ## Pre-Requisites